-The Heygate Estate was built in the 1970s and was home to more than 3000 people.
+The former estate, built in the 1970s was home to more than 3000 people.
 Due to a range of physical design challenge, such as poor security, low energy efficiency and environmental issues, we agreed to rehouse residents and demolish the estate completely to make way for a regeneration of the area.